 Now that you have 2 awesome floating nightstands, don’t forget to send us some pictures.
 We would love to see what you created!

 Not building this right now?
-No problem!
 Pin the images below to save this post for later.